Raphire/Win11Debloat/README.md

 > Select the custom mode to customize the script to your needs or select the [default mode](#default-mode) to apply the recommended changes.

 #### App Removal
-- Remove a wide variety of bloatware apps, with the option to select exactly what apps to remove and keep.
+- Remove a wide variety of bloatware apps
-- Remove all pinned apps from the start menu for the current user, or for all existing and new users.
+- Remove all pinned apps from start for the current user, or for all existing & new users.
 (Windows 11 only)

 #### Telemetry & Suggested Content
 - Disable telemetry, diagnostic data, app-launch tracking & targeted ads.
 - Disable tips, tricks, suggestions and ads in start, settings, notifications, Windows explorer, and on the lockscreen.

-#### Bing, Copilot & More
+#### Bing Web Search, Copilot & More
 - Disable & remove bing search & cortana in Windows search.
 - Disable Windows Copilot.
 (Windows 11 only)
 - Disable Windows Recall snapshots.
 (Windows 11 only)